aws-samples/s3-small-object-compaction/README.md

 }
 ```

-*This will take several minutes to run as each S3 prefix is being processed in sequence.*
+*Depending on the volume of data, this may take several minutes to run as each S3 prefix is being processed in sequence.*

 The Step Function State Machine `CompactionStateMachine` can be invoked manually with the following inputs:
 ```